 Adam Shamash is an award-winning filmmaker best known for his fantastical stories and rich, larger-than-life characters.
-He has travelled the world, directing short films, music videos and documentaries for numerous clients.
-In 2014 Adam co-founded Film Pill, a production company based in the dynamic East End of London, England, producing content for the likes of the BBC, Amazon, The New York Times, TEDx and Virgin.
+He has travelled the world, directing short films, music videos and documentaries for numerous clients and organizations.
+In 2014 Adam co-founded Film Pill―a production company based in the dynamic East End of London, UK―which has produced content for the likes of the BBC, Amazon, The New York Times, TEDx and Virgin.
 In 2016 Adam relocated to Vancouver, Canada―the so-called “Hollywood North”―where he has worked on productions for major studios, including 20th Century Fox (‘Deadpool 2’, ‘Predator’), DC / Warner Brothers (‘Arrow’, ‘Legends of Tomorrow’), and Netflix (‘Van Helsing’).

 - The Light Within (2015): “Amidst a climate of fear and global conflict, a young woman searches for the light of hope within.”
-Shot on location in Morocco, Mauritania, Saudi Arabia and the United Kingdom.
+This short film was shot on location in Morocco, Mauritania, and the United Kingdom.

 - River Out of Eden (2013) – a campaign video to protect the Jordan River.
 Client: Friends of the Earth.

 - Breezes of Hope (2012) – a series of 6 short documentaries on development and human rights in the Middle East.
 Client: the Government of Canada.

 - The Middle East: A House Divided (2011) – a short documentary on the past century of history in the Middle East.
 Client: the Young Presidents’ Org (YPO).

 - La Khaima: The Tent of Mile-End (2010) – a multi-award-winning short documentary about a West African’s colourful restaurant in Montreal, Canada, where every meal is served alongside the humour and timeless wisdom of the desert.